Can I Sue an Apartment for Personal Injury?

 Landlords – including the people or businesses that own or manage apartment complexes – must act with reasonable care to safeguard those who enter the premises.
 When they breach this duty, and someone is injured.
 As a result, the apartment complex may be legally responsible.
 Each case is unique, so if you were injured, talk to a personal injury lawyer to find out if you have a case.

 Landlords must take reasonable care in protecting residents and visitors who enter the property.
 The landlord may be found negligent if they failed to do any of the following, and it contributed to the injury:

 - Maintain the common areas in a safe condition

 - Warn those who enter of hidden dangers that the landlord knows or should know of

 - Exercise care and good workmanship when making any required repairs

-A landlord is not liable for injuries if they were not caused by the landlord’s negligence.
+A landlord is not liable for injuries if the landlord’s negligence did not cause them.
 If you were injured and the landlord’s carelessness was one of several causes, you may still be permitted to file a lawsuit.
-Keep in mind that Virginia does not allow a plaintiff to recover compensation if their own negligence was a cause of the accident; it is always best to discuss who was liable with a qualified personal injury attorney.
+Keep in mind that Virginia does not allow a plaintiff to recover compensation if their negligence was a cause of the accident; it is always best to discuss who was liable with a qualified personal injury attorney.